-This option is going to work well to mounts from some of the big name cameras such as Canon, Sony, and Pextax.
+This option is going to work well to mounts from some of the big-name cameras such as Canon, Sony, and Pentax.
 As always, if you want to make sure before you buy that it is absolutely going to fit, you can plug your camera’s model number into their database to ensure that it will fit.

-The slightly larger aperture on this model is going to make it ideal for low light condition, but it is still versatile enough to take great photos of landscapes and outdoor scenes.
-Plus, it uses their HSM to auto focus images, and there is also a feature that enhances stability.
+The slightly larger aperture on this model is going to make it ideal for low light conditions, but it is still versatile enough to take great photos of landscapes and outdoor scenes.
+Plus, it uses its HSM to autofocus images, and there is also a feature that enhances stability.

 The great thing about this model is that it is going to be much smaller and compact than other models that we have seen.
 Users found that this barrel feels great in their hands, and it isn’t excessively heavy.

 The thing that we (as well as most users) love about this option is that it comes in at one of the lowest price points out there on the market.

 If you are looking for a great place to start in your photography adventures, this design is going to be a perfect fit due to its glass versatility, as well as its incredibly affordable price point.